homepage

 Overview:

 After a month the British and Commonwealth campaign against Vichy forces in Syria was coming to a close.
+Despite them being recend allies, the Vichy resistance was often fierce.
 The coastal town of Damour was the last major Vichy outpost before the key city of Beirut.
-The Vichy commander in the Damour region, allocated a battalion of tough Algerians in the defense of the southern approaches to the village which was covered by banana groves.
+Colonel Picot, the Vichy commander in the Damour region, allocated a battalion of tough Algerians in the defense of the southern approaches to the village which were covered by banana groves.
 Artillery pieces and armored cars provided additional support.
 Lightly armed Australian pioneers supported by tanks and carriers crossed the Damour River and pushed forward into the Vichy positions.

 Attacker: Australian (D Company, 2/2nd Pioneer Battalion, 17th Brigade and 6th Division Cavalry Regiment)